Is this the year your website finally makes it to the first page of Google?

 - Organic results

 As their name implies, paid results are clicks that a company pays Google to receive.
-They fall into the category of SEM or Pay-Per-Click (PPM) marketing.
+Therefore, they fall into the category of SEM or Pay-Per-Click (PPM) marketing.
 Conversely, organic results are those that Google deems to be the most relevant to the search query.
 A company can earn these results by developing a strong SEO strategy that naturally leads users to their page.

 What is SEO?